Oregon Episcopal School: Facilities

+Accreditation & Memberships

+OES is accredited by the Northwest Association of Independent Schools, and is a member of the National Association of Independent Schools, the National Association of Episcopal Schools, and the Association of Boarding Schools.

 Athletics

+OES has a long tradition of sports, competing under the supervision of the Oregon Schools Activities Association.
+The school has claimed over 65 championships since 1983.
+Upper School teams include basketball, soccer, lacrosse, volleyball, fencing, tennis, golf, cross country, track and field, and ski racing.
+Middle and Lower School students also compete in a variety of team sports.

+Oregon Episcopal School's traditional athletic rival is Catlin Gabel School.

 Mascot

 OES's official mascot is an Aardvark, chosen by the student body to replace their previous mascot, a falcon.
 At one time an eagle was also a mascot at the school.

 In 2013, the mascot placed second in the West in USA Today's High School Sports' Best Mascot competition.